idvorkin/techdiary/README.md

 #### Quirks:

-- Github caches, so increment the c parameter
+- GitHub caches, so increment the c parameter
 - PlantUML doesn't support https (really??) so the PlantUML server URL needs to be **http** (not https).
 - The image URL uses http, and VS Code preview doesn't allow loading things over http by default, so click that 'insecure content' button to allow rendering in unsafe mode (ugh)